dylngg/pinyon/README.md

 ## Prequesites

+GNU Make is required for building.
+On MacOS, the default `make` seems to work.

-You can obtain the ARM EABI GCC Toolchain with the following commands if using MacPorts:
+You can obtain the ARM EABI GCC Toolchain with the following commands if using MacPorts on MacOS:

 ```bash
 port install arm-none-eabi-binutils   # @2.34_1